 Thanks to a comment by Diana, I was tipped off to the July 2014 Survival of the Smartest lecture (p1, p2).
-It fits in with the discussion on why Intermittent Fasting can feel good in the short term but can be stressful to one’s health as one ages.
+It fits in with the discussion on why Intermittent Fasting can feel good in the short term but can be stressful to one’s health as one gets older.

 In this post, I am going to save you two hours.
 I watched the lecture twice and took notes.
-Prior to Diana’s comment, I was unaware of Dr. Schwarzbein, but I have since learned that she has influenced Matt Stone, an author who I’ve referenced a few times on this site.
+Before Diana’s comment, I was unaware of Dr. Schwarzbein, but I have since learned that she has influenced Matt Stone, an author whom I’ve referenced a few times on this site.
 Schwarzbein shows up in Diet Recovery 2.

 She states that running on adrenaline and wearing yourself out actually feels really good – whereas rebuilding feels kinda lousy.

 This sentence sets the stage for understanding the lecture.
 What feels good and what is good for your body might be two different things, especially in the short term.
-When we push dietary habits such as low calorie, low carb or fasting that accelerate the usage of stress hormones we run the risk of running into health problems.
+When we push dietary habits such as low-calorie, low carb, or fasting that accelerate the usage of stress hormones we run the risk of running into health problems.
 Not at first, but later.